Dragon8029/100-days-of-code/myLog.md

 Today's Progress: Finished the bootstrap section, and started the introductory section of Web Developer Bootcamp @udemy.

 Thoughts: This is a good course so far.

+Day 42: February 2, 2018

+Today's Progress: Made it through the Introduction to JavaScript section and started on the JavaScript Basics: Control Flow section from @udemy Web Developer Bootcamp.

+Thoughts: I need more time to code.
+I Love this!!!!